f1nal3/Juniorgram/Docs/New models explained.md

 ```

 Method is designed to make automated and hidden casts possible at the PGRepository side.
 It converts incoming fieldName in enum field to get access to field.
-This fieldName comes from pqxx as a part of answer from DB.
+This fieldName comes from ***pqxx*** as a part of answer from DB.
+Probably can be used in every library, which has a column name as a part of responce.

+---

 ### InsertData makeColumnDataPair() const